 Laughter is so important for team building and connectedness, especially on remote teams, where spontaneous casual interactions are harder to come by.
-Laugher is also just as a powerful stress reliever (as Dan talks about in his post about Closing the Stress Cycle).
+Laughter is also just as a powerful stress reliever.

 And, well, it seems one of the funniest things is our terrible drawings.